 The Department of Chemistry at Loughborough University currently comprises 26 research active members of academic staff, together with a number of visiting/Emeritus academics and some 20 members of technical, secretarial and support staff.

-Major research equipment includes excellent nuclear magnetic resonance spectroscopy facilities including two Bruker 400 MHz NMR spectrometers and a 500 MHz solid state NMR spectrometer, overseen by a full time experimental officer.
-Mass spectrometry includes QToF, quadrupole GC-MS, LC-ToF, IPC-MS and a high-resolution sector instrument.
+Major research equipment includes excellent nuclear magnetic resonance spectroscopy facilities including a successful EPSRC grant to fund a brand new Jeol liquids/solid state 500 MHz NMR spectrometer to add to our existing Jeol 400 MHz NMR spectrometer, overseen by a full-time experimental officer.
+Mass spectrometry includes QToF, quadrupole GC-MS, LC-ToF, LC-MS and IPC-MS.

 Other equipment includes excellent facilities for HPLC, supercritical fluid chromatography and capillary electrophoresis.
 Equipment pertinent to work in areas related to physical chemistry includes a quartz crystal microbalance, two nanosecond laser flash photolysis systems, near-IR detectors for singlet oxygen measurements, and time-correlated single photon counting apparatus.
 X-ray diffraction equipment includes a Bruker APEX 2 single crystal diffractometer equipped with an Oxford Cryostream and a Rigaku four circle machine equipped with Cu radiation.